lachlanleslie1995/teams-ui/README.md

 This application requires NodeJS and NPM to be installed.

 - Verify you have node by running: `node --version`
-- Verify you have npm run: `npm --version`
+- Verify you have npm by running: `npm --version`

 To install dependencies, run `npm install`